 Porto Timoni, Corfu

 Porto Timoni is a double beach that is the most beautiful beach in Corfu and the most iconic on the entire island!
-Itās nеаr AfiĪænаs villаgе, and youāll have to hike down to reach the beach by land, but itās well worth it, and we consider it one of the best things to do in Greece.
+It’s nеаr Afiοnаs villаgе, and you’ll have to hike down to reach the beach by land, but it’s well worth it, and we consider it one of the best things to do in Greece.

-The hike down is steep, and itās recommended to wear trainers instead of flip-flops for the trek.
-Expect the walk to take you about 30-35 minutes one way, which is best to start from the town of Afionas.
-If you donāt want to walk, you can hire a boat from one of the nearby resorts to take you to Porto Timoni.
+The hike down is steep, and it’s recommended to wear trainers instead of flip-flops for the trek.
+Expect the walk to take 30-35 minutes one way, which is best to start from the town of Afionas.
+If you don’t want to walk, you can hire a boat from one of the nearby resorts to take you to Porto Timoni.

-This beach is wonderful, and thereās a viewpoint on the hike down for photos.
-The two bеaches fоrm twĪæ bаys, one faŃing Agios GeоrgiĪæs and thе other оne lĪæoking tоwаrd Mathraki island.
-Take your pick for the day or hop between the two!
+This beach is wonderful, and there’s a viewpoint on the hike down for photos.
+The two bеaches fоrm twο bаys, one faсing Agios Geоrgiοs and thе other оne lοoking tоwаrd Mathraki island.
+Take your pick for the day, or hop between the two!

 Agios Prokopios, Naxos

-Agios Prokopios is just a short drive away from Chora, the main town on Naxos Island.
-It is a fantastic Blue Flag beach that is a whopping 1.5 kilometers in length!
-Here you’ll find golden sand, and of course bright blue water.
+Agios Prokopios is just a short drive from Chora, the main town on Naxos Island.
+It is a fantastic Blue Flag beach that is a whopping 1.5 kilometers long!
+Here, you’ll find golden sand and, of course, bright blue water.
+Agios Prokopios is the perfect place to come and spend a day.

-This Naxos beach is a great place to come for families as the water is calm and warm, but it is also where you will find groups as friends and couples, as well as a few nudist beachgoers.
+Multiple restaurants and tavernas are along the beach, and in the summertime, there are plenty of places to hire beach chairs and umbrellas.
+This Naxos beach is a great place for families as the water is calm and warm, but it is also where you will find groups such as friends, couples, and a few nudist beachgoers on the outer stretches of the beach.

 Plaka Beach, Naxos

-A little further south from Agios Prokopios beach is Plaka Beach.
-Plaka Beach used to be a complete nudist beach but now is enjoyed by all.
-Though you will likely still see a few naked bodies lounging around.
+A little further south of Agios Prokopios Beach is Plaka Beach.
+Plaka Beach used to be a complete nudist beach, but now it is enjoyed by all.
+However, you will likely still see a few naked bodies lounging around.
+Plaka Beach extends for 4 kilometers, meaning you can find peace even during the busy Greek summers.

-It’s where you can come to really be lazy and lounge the day away with a good book.
+Plaka Beach is truly what beautiful Greek beaches are made of.
+Picture endless soft, white sand, brilliant water, and delicious tavernas nearby.
+It’s where you can be lazy and lounge the day away with a good book.
 Make sure to eat and drink at Tortuga restaurant!
-For ā¬20, you can also grab a stand-up paddleboard from Plaka watersports.
+For €20, you can also grab a stand-up paddleboard from Plaka Watersports.

 Paradise Beach, Mykonos